 6.7.
 No refunds are payable in respect of the Charges of Recruiteasy.

-Recruiteasy assumes responsibility for paying the Agency Worker and where appropriate, for the deduction and payment of National Insurance Contributions and PAYE Income Tax applicable to the Agency Worker pursuant to sections 44-47 of the Income Tax (Earnings and Pensions) Act 2003.
+Recruiteasy assumes responsibility for paying the Agency Worker and where appropriate, for the deduction and payment of National Insurance Contributions and/or PAYE Income Tax or other taxes applicable to the Agency Worker pursuant to sections 44-47 of the Income Tax (Earnings and Pensions) Act 2003 or to HMRC’s Construction Industry Scheme (CIS) regulations.

 8.1.
 The Hirer shall be liable to pay a Transfer Fee if the Hirer Engages an Agency Worker Introduced by Recruiteasy other than via Recruiteasy or introduces the Agency Worker to a third party and such introduction results in an Engagement of the Agency Worker by the third party other than via Recruiteasy and: